GHROTIC/muos-themes/README.md

 ## **<p align=center>-= Install =-</p>**

 Do not Unzip the file.
-Place the .zip file into your ./MUOS/theme directory on your Micro SD Card.
-The theme will then become selectable in Config -> Theme Picker.
+Place the .muxthm or .zip file into your ./MUOS/theme directory on your Micro SD Card.
+The theme will then become selectable in Config -> Customization -> Theme Picker.

 <br>